practicalli/spacemacs/spacemacs-basics/emacs-basics.md

 When you open Emacs for the first time you are presented with a frame that contains a single window.

-If you run Emacs again, or if you make a new frame `SPC w F `, then a second frame will appear containing a single window.
+If you run Emacs again, or if you make a new frame `SPC F n`, then a second frame will appear containing a single window.

-If you kill a frame, only that frame closes unless it is the last Emacs frame running, then Emacs itself closes.
+If you kill a frame, only that frame closes unless its the last Emacs frame running, then Emacs itself closes.

 If you quit Emacs, then all frames are closed.